-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »With national healthcare reform a done deal, it's interesting to see how some industries are moving to solve the problem now instead of waiting until 2014.
+Opinions expressed by Entrepreneur contributors are their own.With national healthcare reform a done deal, it's interesting to see how some industries are moving to solve the problem now instead of waiting until 2014.
 Last week, the restaurant industry made its bold move--the National Restaurant Association announced a partnership with United Health Group that will allow independent, small-restaurant owners to offer their workers affordable health insurance.

 Obviously, we'll have to wait and see if restaurant owners bite on this offer.
 But 13 million people in the industry currently have no coverage, and the Restaurant Health Care Alliance, as the initiative has been dubbed, could ensure as many as six million of them, Nation's Restaurant News reports.
 It could be a game-changer for the whole restaurant industry, vaulting it out of the ranks of industries with the lowest rates of insured workers offering this benefit.

 If the plan works for owners and they sign on, it could change the whole reputation of the industry and raise its cachet.
 One of the reasons it's generally considered a low-rent place to work is the lack of benefits.

 We don't have a lot of details yet, but from what we've seen so far, owners may like the proposal.
 The plan appears to put most of the cost onto the workers, who could buy health insurance through the NRA plan for as little as $100 a month.
 No word on what, if anything, the employer would pay.